Section navigation

 Conformance Model

 ARCS conformance is evaluated per deployment, not per organization.
 A single organization operating multiple AI systems produces separate conformance statements for each materially different system or configuration.
+This is because materially different deployments may create different record surfaces, custody conditions, retention behavior, and vendor dependencies, even where they are operated by the same organization.

 Scoping